karmaniverous/stan/.stan/system/stan.system.md

 Note: The 10‑backtick fences are a presentational requirement in chat.
 They format the code/patch blocks for copying; the fences themselves are not part of the content users paste into files or patch tools.

+**CRITICAL:** Even though refactor notes are new files, provide a diff to support easy import into the repository!

 ## Plain Unified Diff Policy (no base64)

 - Never emit base64‑encoded patches.